Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ### updateD3

-{crop-start: 54, crop-end: 73, format: javascript}
+{crop-start: 54, crop-end: 73, format: javascript, line-numbers: false}
 ![updateD3 method in Histogram](code_samples/es6v2/components/Histogram/Histogram.js)

 First, we configure the `histogram` generator.
 We use `thresholds` to specify how many bins we want and `value` to specify a value accessor function.
 We get both from props passed into the `Histogram` component.